MA'AT ~ LAWS of THE GODDESS

 For 3500 years of recorded his-tory before the advent of christianity, the Ancient Egyptians lived by a moral and ethical code that has NEVER been surpassed.
 Western civilization rejected the laws of the Goddess, made abstenance from sex the touchstone by which morals would be judged and thus chose the christianization of the mosaic Law which includes the so called, "Ten Commandments."

-Fortunately, most modern governments have rejected all of the so-called commandments, except for the proscriptions against murder, stealing and perjury, which were COMMON to all civilized nations long before the Jews.
+Unfortunately, most modern governments have rejected all of the so-called commandments, except for the proscriptions against murder, stealing and perjury, which were COMMON to all civilized nations long before the so-called Jews.

 The TRUE Goddess DOES NOT accept the ten commandments as either god-given, or as a code by which one should govern their lives.
 And for good reason.
 Under mosaic Law, violation of any of the ten commandments was punishable by death.
 When the ten commandments are compared with the principles by which the Ancient Egyptians governed their lives, the laws of the judaeo-christian-moslem world are BARBARIC and MEANINGLESS.